 It’s probably the most versatile sauce in Chinese cuisine.

 Besides using it as a dipping sauce, it’s also used in marinating, stir-fries and soups.

 Chinese people like soy sauce so much that they’ve created many different types, with different names, for different purposes.

 👉 It’s even making its way into more and more western recipes.

 It can be quite confusing to walk into a supermarket not knowing the differences.
 So here is a very quick explanation.

 The three main types of soy sauce used in Chinese home-style cooking is 生抽 (shēng chōu), light soy sauce; 老抽 (lǎo chōu), dark soy sauce; and 酱油 (jiàng yóu), normal soy sauce.

-Light soy sauce is thin with a light reddish brown color.
+Light soy sauce is thin with a light reddish brown colour.
 It’s saltier than dark soy sauce and can take care of most dishes that calls for soy sauce.

-Dark soy sauce, 老抽 ( (lǎo chōu), as its name suggests, it’s darker and thicker.
+Dark soy sauce, 老抽 (lǎo chōu), as its name suggests, it is darker and thicker.

 It tastes less salty than light soy sauce and sweeter.